-The Net Stable Funding Ratio "NSFR" addresses longer-term structural liquidity mismatches.
+The Net Stable Funding Ratio (NSFR) addresses longer-term structural liquidity mismatches.
 Under NSFR, the objective is to promote more medium and long-term funding of assets through the establishment of a minimum acceptable amount of stable funding over a one-year horizon.
-The Group maintains its liquidity standards with stable long term and short-term liquidity ratios (NSFR, LCR, Liquidity Ratio etc.) above the regulatory limits.
+The Group maintains its liquidity standards with stable long-term and short-term liquidity ratios (NSFR, LCR, Liquidity Ratio etc.) above the regulatory limits.

 The Group has in place a liquidity risk management framework comprising of liquidity and funding strategy, liquidity risk limits, procedures for monitoring and reporting liquidity risks, liquidity stress testing and contingency planning.
 The liquidity risk management framework is codified in the Group's Liquidity Risk Management Policy approved by the Board.
+Further, the Group performs an Internal Liquidity Adequacy Assessment Process (ILAAP) on an annual basis.
+The ILAAP report documents the overall liquidity assessment as well as the framework in place to monitor liquidity risks and the same is presented to the Board.